“What the hell is Neumannic Times?”

 - The Art of Teaching = candid interviews with teachers young and old, jaded and idealistic, delving into the art of what they do, where they find inspiration, and the perspective that informs their inclination to look beyond what is and envision what could be, and why they’ve decided to stay (or leave) the teaching profession

-This blog is an extension of my fourth expectation, and I’d be more than stoked if you’d be willing to checkout what I’ve wrote!
+The current functionality of this blog gravitates around Neu Times, and I’d be more than stoked if you’d be willing to checkout what I’ve wrote!